mindovermiles262/eview/README.md

 await client.start();
 ```

-Once the client is started, it invokes a `GET /node` request to the CNS Dapr Sidecar.
+Once the client is started, it invokes a `GET /<context>` request to the CNS Dapr Sidecar.
 Any communication error thrown by the Dapr SDK is also caught and displayed.

 ```
-res = await client.invoker.invoke(CNS_DAPR, 'node', dapr.HttpMethod.GET);
+res = await client.invoker.invoke(CNS_DAPR, CNS_CONTEXT, dapr.HttpMethod.GET);
 ```

 Now it checks the response from CNS Dapr for errors.